EU faces green dilemma in Indonesian nickel – DW – 07/16/2024

 Banning the export of these commodities ensures they must be processed domestically.
 In 2014, Jakarta banned the exportof all unprocessed nickel.

-Since then, China has reportedly invested over $30 billion in the Indonesian nickel supply chain, including smelting and EV battery production.
+Since then, China has reportedly invested over $30 billion into the Indonesian nickel supply chain, including smelting and EV battery production.

 Indonesia running out of high-grade nickel

-However, Indonesia is running out of high-grade nickel deposits, leaving only low-grade ores containing only a fraction of nickel, making extraction difficult.
+Indonesia is running out of high-grade nickel deposits, leaving only low-grade ores containing a fraction of nickel, making extraction difficult.

 One way of doing this is through high-pressure acid leaching, or HPAL, which produces a lot of toxic waste.